MohammadrezaPourreza/Spider2/Spider2/README.md

 │   └── snowflake               # The information of DB on Snowflake ├── interface                   # Scripts for interacting with the database.
 ├── externel_information        # All externel information used for Spider2
 │   ├── externel_knowledge      # Knowledge pool of Spider2
+│   ├── bigquery_documents
 │   ├── bigquery_functions
 │   └── bigquery_functions.json
 ├── evaluation_suite            # Evaluation Suite for Spider2